k-seth/ClanRecruiting/README.md

 - Issue: Localhost says: "This site can’t be reached"
    1. Fix: Make sure the server is running by following the "Using Node.js" instructions.
    2. Fix: If there are any errors, try to correct the issue if one of the issues below is helpful
-- Issue: The terminal shows: "Error: Cannot find module './config.json' "
+- Issue: The terminal shows: "Error: Cannot find module './config.json' " (Should not be an issue on Windows)
    1. Fix: Make sure to follow the steps in "Running the program"
 - Issue: The terminal shows: "Invalid region - please read the README for valid servers"
    1. Fix: An invalid server has been input in "config.json".
 Enter a valid one ("na", "eu", "ru" or "asia") and save the file.
 The server will restart automatically
-- Issue: The server is running but nothing happens
-   1. Fix: Currently, output is provided using the browser developer console.
-On Chrome this can be opened with Ctrl+Shift+I. When you have it open, try again.
-However, you may have to wait a while for a player to leave a clan, so try not to forget this step!
 - Issue: I tried the above and got an error (likely: "Failed to load resource: the server responded with a status of 400 (Bad Request)" and/or "Uncaught SyntaxError: Unexpected token '' in JSON at position #"
    1. Fix: Ensure there is a correct, and valid application_id in "config.json".
 This is required by Wargaming.
    2. Fix: Ensure ALL clans in the clanlist in "config.json" are from the same server as you specified